CLP

 In consideration of the harmonised health classification for lead metal in the 9th ATP to CLP (Regulation (EU) 2016/1179; applicable since 1 March 2018), the Consortium updated its self-classification for all registered grades in June 2016.
 The Consortium also published an FAQ document (updated January 2019), written to address common questions about the harmonised classification introduced by the 9th ATP to CLP.

 In light of a long-anticipated proposal from Denmark for harmonised environmental classification (ENV CLH) for Pb metal, the Consortium responded to the public consultation on the proposal, submitted new technical argumentation, and attended key meetings of the ECHA Committee for Risk Assessment (RAC) in 2018.
 In 2020, the registration dossier and CSR were updated to reflect the M-factors for Pb metal powder adopted under the 15th ATP to CLP (Commission Delegated Regulation (EU) 2020/1182; applies from 1 March 2022).
 The Consortium successfully requested an Art.
-77(3) review in respect of the proposed harmonised classification of Pb metal in massive form; regrettably, despite sound scientific arguments and intensive advocacy, ENV CLH for Pb metal in massive form was introduced by Commission Delegated Regulation (EU) 2024/197.
+77(3) review in respect of the proposed harmonised classification of Pb metal in massive form; regrettably, despite sound scientific arguments and intensive advocacy, ENV CLH for Pb metal in massive form was introduced by Commission Delegated Regulation (EU) 2024/197 which takes effect from September 2025.
+The Consortium therefore plans to update the Pb metal REACH Registration dossier by Q3 2025 to adopt the harmonised classification.

 Consequent to the publication of the ENV CLH for Pb metal massive and in response to stakeholder enquiries, the Secretariat has published guidance on classification for Transport.